 The district must enter into a written agreement with the organization that:

 - Specifies the purpose, scope, and duration of the study or studies and the information to be disclosed;

 - Requires the organization to use personally identifiable information from education records only to meet the purpose or purposes of the study as stated in the written agreement;

 - Requires the organization to conduct the study in a manner that does not permit personal identification of parents and students, as defined in this part, by anyone other than representatives of the organization with legitimate interests; and

 - Requires the organization to destroy all personally identifiable information when the information is no longer needed for the purposes for which the study was conducted and specifies the time period in which the information must be destroyed.

 A district that enters into an agreement with an organization conducting a study may redisclose personally identifiable information from education records on behalf of educational agencies and institutions that disclosed the information to the district in accordance with the requirements of 34 C.F.R.
 99.33(b).

 A district is not required to initiate a study or agree with or endorse the conclusions or results of the study.

-Appropriate persons, including the student's parents, who, in an emergency, must have such information in order to protect the health or safety of the student or other person.
+Appropriate parties, including the student's parents, in connection with an emergency if the knowledge of the information is necessary to protect the health or safety of the student or other individuals.

 In making a determination, a district may take into account the totality of the circumstances pertaining to a threat to the health or safety of a student or other individuals.
 If the district determines that there is an articulable and significant threat to the health or safety of a student or other individuals, it may disclose information from education records to any person whose knowledge of the information is necessary to protect the health or safety of the student or other individuals.
 If, based on the information available at the time of the determination, there is a rational basis for the determination, the U.S. Department of Education (DOE) will not substitute its judgment for that of the district in evaluating the circumstances and making its determination.